 - 1. Directed studies are only open to juniors and seniors. - 2.
 Directed studies must be necessary.
 Directed studies are deemed necessary if a student needs a specific course in their program in order to graduate that can only be met through a directed study. - 3.
 A student must have a minimum GPA of 2.25 in order to request a directed study. - 4.
 A student may not take more than 6 credits of independent study or directed study from one faculty member. - 5.
-Experiential learning courses cannot be taken as a directed study. - 6.
 The program lead and the student's faculty advisor must agree to offer the directed study.